Last Updated on 27 November 2025 by Cycloscope

 Xianju

-Xianju city appears really ugly, it looks like a modern settlement made up to gather people scattered around the area.
+Xianju city looks really ugly; it seems like a modern settlement built to gather people scattered across the area.

-We didn’t look so deeply but we haven’t seen any old part of the city, whether destroyed or never existed we don’t know.
+We didn’t look so profoundly, but we haven’t seen any old part of the city, whether destroyed or never existed, we don’t know.

-There’s really no reason to stay in Xianju, the nice places are all further south, we advise you to book your accommodation in Baitazhen, that’s what we did.
+There’s really no reason to stay in Xianju, the lovely places are all further south, we advise you to book your accommodation in Baitazhen, that’s what we did.

 Baitazhen

-Baitazhen is a small village that is quickly being transformed into a tourist resort for its proximity to the Shenxianju National Park and the mountainous environment in general.
-It still has the atmosphereย of a rundown countryside town, with few dining options but quite a few hotels, they all seem to accept foreigners.
+Baitazhen is a small village that is quickly being transformed into a tourist resort due to its proximity to the Shenxianju National Park and the surrounding mountainous environment.
+It still has the atmosphere of a rundown countryside town, with few dining options but quite a few hotels; they all seem to accept foreigners.

-Going towards the south entrance on the Shenxianjiu Scenic Area, just a few kilometers from the town center lays the old village, where the traditional dry-walled houses and rural lifestyle are found, a leap into the past.
+Going towards the south entrance of the Shenxianjiu Scenic Area, just a few kilometers from the town center, lies the old village, where the traditional dry-walled houses and rural lifestyle are found, a leap into the past.

 Weiqiang Brook

-South of Baitazhen, going along the west side of the Jingxing Xianju Cliffs (Shenxianju) runs the Bailong line, a road that follows along the Weiqiang River.
+South of Baitazhen, along the west side of the Jingxing Xianju Cliffs (Shenxianju), runs the Bailong line, a road that follows the Weiqiang River.
 A lot of nice bathing spots can be found here, deep and wide ponds where you can swim freely and even dive from the rocks.
 The more secluded Danzhu area is on the Youxi Brook, a tributary of the Weiqiang.

-Around this area are a few very small settlements where some hotels are, those look like amazing places to spend time if the weather is warm, you’ll just go down from your room and jump into the river, besides having an astounding view of the Shenxianju cliffs.
+Around this area are a few tiny settlements with a few hotels; they look like amazing places to spend time if the weather is warm.
+You’ll go down from your room and jump into the river, besides having an astounding view of the Shenxianju cliffs.
 You can book these hotels on Ctrip.

 Shenxianju Scenic Area – the ascent

 The national park comprising the Taoist mountain of Shenxianju has two entrances.
-The north one is situated 5 kilometers from the village of Baitazhen, coaches depart constantly from the Baitazhen bus station.
+The north one is situated 5 kilometers from the village of Baitazhen, and coaches depart constantly from the Baitazhen bus station.
 The south entrance is further away, around 15km from Baitazhen.
-Most people enter from the north side and exit from the south, there is a shuttle service that will bring you back to the parking lot for free.
+Most people enter from the north side and exit from the south.
+There is a shuttle service that will bring you back to the parking lot for free.

-Two cableways can bring you up or down both from the north or south entrance, avoiding you the steep and long ascent, but also depriving of the satisfaction of having made it on your own.
+Two cableways can bring you up or down from both the north and south entrances, avoiding the steep and long ascent, but also depriving you of the satisfaction of having made it on your own.

-The north entrance brings to a flat path, about 1km long, where the scenery starts to unfold in all its magnificent beauty.
-Done that, you’ll face the choice: take the cableway up or climb the mountain yourself, of course, advise the latter.
+The north entrance leads to a flat path, about 1km long, where the scenery starts to unfold in all its magnificent beauty.
+Done that, you’ll face the choice: take the cableway up or climb the mountain yourself.
+Of course, we advise the latter.

-Just beside the ropeway gates is the first and most spectacular of the many waterfalls you’re going to see during this climb, the water goes down verticle from a height of some 50m.
-However, during the dry season (autumn and early winter) there might be no water at all.
+Just beside the ropeway gates is the first and most spectacular of the many waterfalls you’re going to see during this climb; the water plunges vertically from a height of about 50m.
+However, during the dry season (autumn and early winter), there might be no water at all.

 Here the ascent begins, and it is no joke.
-We were impressed to see old men and women in their 70s or even older, slow and steady pace, going up the steep stairs with a smile on their faces.
-Impressive also is the sight of ladies climbing in high heels, while we would beg to have some real hiking boots.
+We were impressed to see older men and women in their 70s and beyond going up the steep stairs at a slow, steady pace, smiling.
+Impressive also is the sight of ladies climbing in high heels, while we would beg to have some really good hiking boots.

 The Top of the Taoist Mountain

-Reaching the top the path divides into three parts, with a big restoration point in the middle, a restaurant, and everything.
-From here there are two loops going around this the peaks and a way to the south side.
+At the top, the path divides into three sections: a major rest stop in the middle, a restaurant, and more.
+From here, two loops go around these peaks and lead to the south side.

 The weather was very foggy and we couldn’t see absolutely anything.
-Luckily after eating two boiled eggs and a yogurt, the sky cleared a bit and allowed us to enjoy the spectacular view, or at least some of it.
-In a kind of a way, the fog made everything even more mystical than it already was.
+Luckily, after eating two boiled eggs and a yogurt, the sky cleared a bit, allowing us to enjoy the spectacular view, or at least some of it.
+In a kind of way, the fog made everything even more mystical than it already was.

-Worried not to have the time to explore it all, we headed straight to the south side.
-The path is a suspended platform of concrete for almost all the way, and there are a lot of pinnacles of the weirdest shapes, the Chinese saw something in each of them and they tell you: the sleeping beauty, the Buddha, the general, and so on… we could recognize only some of it, maybe it requires to be more visionary, or the use of opium.
+There are a lot of pinnacles of the weirdest shapes, the Chinese saw something in each of them, and they tell you: the sleeping beauty, the Buddha, the general, and so on… We could recognize only some of it; maybe it requires being more visionary, or the use of opium.

 The bridge above everything and the legs-wiggling platforms

-What we could call the north side and the south side are connected by a suspended bridge, made of ropes and wood.
-The bridge is some hundreds of meters high and about 200m long, Elena was stoned and crossed in a rush, trembling when she reached the other side.
-I must admit it shook me a little bit too.
+What we could call the north and south sides are connected by a suspended bridge made of ropes and wood.
+The bridge is hundreds of meters high and about 200m long.
+Elena was stoned and crossed in a rush, trembling when she reached the other side.
+I must admit it shook me a little bit, too.
 But the scariest part has yet to come.

-It’s on this side of the mountain that the most dramatic views unfold, the peaks are so vertical, torn apart from each other as if cut with a huge ax.
-Barren and majestic, they brought me on a somehow different plan of my existence.
+It’s on this side of the mountain that the most dramatic views unfold; the peaks are so vertical, torn apart from each other as if cut with a giant ax.
+Barren and majestic, they brought me on a somewhat different plan of my existence.

-Here the walkways are even more hallucinating,ย protruding in green the void of the valley below.
-There are also some platforms made of iron rods, which you can see below.
-Here my legs wiggled, Elena didn’t even set foot on those.
+Here, the walkways are even more hallucinating, protruding into green the void of the valley below.
+There are also some platforms made of iron rods, as shown below.
+Here, my legs wiggled; Elena didn’t even set foot on those.

 The way down

-The cableway here is really worth it, going down with it you could have more time to explore the whole park, too bad it was out of service when we arrived there so we had to descend on foot.
-It took us about 90 minutes and it was way worse than going up, ankles and knees cried all the way down.
+The cableway here is really worth it.
+Going down with it, you could have more time to explore the whole park.
+Too bad it was out of service when we arrived, so we had to descend on foot.
+It took us about 90 minutes, and it was way worse than going up; our ankles and knees cried all the way down.

 Shenxianju Fees and opening times